Gov. Wolf to ease restrictions in 24 counties in northcentral and northern PA

 The administration continues to recommend that people wear masks in public, and require businesses and commercial buildings that serve the public deny entry to customers not wearing masks.

-Employers are also being advised to allow thier workforce to telework as much as possible.
+Employers are also being advised to allow their workforce to telework as much as possible.

 In a press conference Friday, Secretary of Health Dr. Rachel Levine said the state's ability to conduct contact tracing among patients who have tested positive, and the abillity to increase testing, which she said will be accessible and available for all symptomatic people in Pennsylvania, have allowed for confidence in moving to yellow in the 24 counties.